kongus99/bookstore/src/article/exposed_with_spring/article.md

 ```

 The first section is used by the tests to determine the default schema for the Flyway migrations that are run before
 tests.
-The second section determines the concurrency factor of available test databases, and as said before, can bu used
+The second section determines the concurrency factor of available test databases, and as said before, can be used
 to tweak the performance of the tests.
 The tests themselves are fairly simple:

 ```kotlin